solarwinds/solarwinds-apm-ruby/examples/DNT.md

-By default, the TraceView oboe gem will not trace routes with extensions for common static files.
+By default, the AppOptics oboe gem will not trace routes with extensions for common static files.
 Examples of such files may be images, javascript, pdfs and text files.

-This is done by using the regular expression stored in `TraceView::Config[:dnt_regexp]`:
+This is done by using the regular expression stored in `AppOptics::Config[:dnt_regexp]`:

     .(jpg|jpeg|gif|png|ico|css|zip|tgz|gz|rar|bz2|pdf|txt|tar|wav|bmp|rtf|js|flv|swf|ttf|woff|svg|less)$